benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 				ScrollBarThickness =
 					phoneMode
 						and 7
 						or 4,

-				ScrollBarImageColor3 =
-					Colors.Stroke,

-				Visible = false,
+				Visible =

-				ZIndex = 3,
+					false,

-				Parent = pageHolder
+				Parent =
+					pageHolder
 			})

 		padding(